wp-plugins/etsy-importer/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Fix line grabbing the title of a product when using a shortcode

 = 1.1.0 =
 * Add cron job to automatically pull in products once daily
 * Add a conditional to fix the product_content shortcode from breaking when using a non-existent post ID